gongxinheng/prework-repo/README.md

 After using the ID field, I realized I also needed a model to store the list item and made it Serializable for intent to carry.
 I also encountered crashes caused by some silly SQL syntax errors.
 * Using DialogFragment is a bit intricate.
 Spent some time on reading the document.
+* Stuck when I didn't find a way to get auto-incremental id from DBFlow apis.
+Then I found the id will be filled after saving.

 ## License